wandertechuniverse/2DoL1st/README.md

 # Flask To-Do List Application

 A simple, responsive to-do list application built with Flask and SQLite.
-The application can be run as a web app or packaged as a standalone desktop application for Windows, macOS, and Linux.
+The application can be run as a web app.

 ## Features